Welcome to The Storied Recipe Podcast, a podcast about food, culture, and love.

 This recipe for Apricot Jam Tart with Cookie Crust came from my podcast guest, Britney.
 Make sure you listen to her episode You Never Know Until You Try while you make her Apricot Jam Tart!

-As Britney explains this recipe came to her in phases.
-First, she tried a fresh apricot for the first time, loved it, and wanted to incorporate it in a dessert.
-Next, she was inspired by a key lime pie and decided to replace the lime flavor with sweet apricot preserves.
-Finally, Britney hit her stroke of genius - a crushed caramel cookie crust, made with Pepperidge Farm Bordeaux cookies.
+As Britney explains, she was inspired by a key lime pie and decided to replace the lime flavor with sweet apricot preserves, replacing the graham cracker crust with a crushed caramel cookie crust, made with Pepperidge Farm Bordeaux cookies.
 The caramel flavor is the perfect complement to the fruity preserves.

 One word - this is a very sweet dessert!
-Depending on how you make your key lime pie, it often has a lot of sharp, tangy zest to cut the sweet.
-Obviously, an apricot preserve recipe isn't going to have any sharpness.
-So if you really don't like sweet desserts, this may not be for you.
+Key Lime Pie, Britney's inspiration, has a sharp, tangy zest to cut the sweet.
+Obviously, an apricot preserve recipe doesn't share that sharpness.
+So, if you like very sweet desserts, this may not be for you.
 On the other hand... in the formative words of Britney's Nanny - "You never know until you try!"
 I think you'll love it!

 P.S.
 Looking for more pie recipes?
 Check out this Nesselrode Pie recipe or this Fresh Pear Pie Filling in Pistachio Pie Crust recipe!